Allows to inspect enabled system services and protocols to verify that only necessary services are enabled |

 This query lists all services enabled on the managed endpoints and its output can be used to demonstrate your compliance with this section of PCI.
 If you see any services that are not necessary on some endpoints and there is no business justification for their usage, such services have to be removed.
 Examples includes SQL Server or VMware running on user workstations.
 Are they truly needed or only exist there to increase the endpoint attack surface?

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 2.2.2.a: Enabled System Services and Protocols for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 2.2.2.a: Enabled System Services and Protocols created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports: